pavarte/PCHIC-ABC-Prediction/README.md

 --make_all_putative
 ```
 ## Human Genome assembly conversion.
-For conversion of EnahncerList and GeneList files, we have added the script enhancerliftover that liftsover the files between Hg19 and Hg38.
+For conversion of EnahncerList and GeneList files, we have added the script enhancerliftover that performs liftover the files between Hg19 and Hg38.
 The use is shown below.
+The .chain file can be found separately.

 ```
 Rscript enhancerliftoverwrapper.R EnhancerList.txt GeneList.txt